 A Level (Sixth Form)

-The A level course is spread over the two years of the Sixth Form (Years 12 and 13).
-Most pupils study three or four A level subjects, and some additionally take the Extended Project Qualification.
+The A Level course is spread over the two years of the Sixth Form (Years 12 and 13).
+Most pupils study three A Level subjects, and some additionally take the Extended Project Qualification.
 English Language and Mathematics courses are available for pupils who do not have GCSE level qualifications in these subjects.

 St Lawrence College aims for educational excellence, and nearly all of the Upper Sixth will continue to Higher Education at University.
 Regular monitoring of progress is essential to ensure that each pupil realises his or her fullest potential.
 Work is formally assessed at frequent intervals and the results analysed so that advice and guidance can be made available in good time.